 is the Chair of the firmwide Class Actions, Mass Torts and Insurance Litigation Practice, which was named as a “Leading Practice” by Chambers USA

-each year from 2007 through 2013.
+for each of the past eight years.
 Rich has been selected as one of the top product liability lawyers in the United States by Institutional Investor’s Benchmark: Litigation Guide

 , and was recognized by Legal 500 United States